 Outcome: Students learn how the life cycles of organisms relate to winter and how plants help animals and humans survive winter.

+NOTE: All 2018 Winter Wonder trips are full.
 Winter Wonder runs from January through March.
-We accept booking requests starting on November 1st.
+We will accept booking requests for next year starting on November 1st.